fiahfy/youtube-player-enhancer/README.md

 ## Features

-- Add seek buttons to the bottom controls.
+- Add skip controls to the bottom controls.
 - Add a reload button to the chat menu.
 - Do not scroll when clicking a timestamp.
+- Automatically show the chat when closed.
+- Automatically close polls in the chat.

 ## Screenshots